StevenBlack/vocab/README.md

 ### a falsis principiis proficisci
-Latin: to set forth from false principles.
+Latin: to set forth from false principlenns.

 ### a priori